Create consolidation periods in a batch

 -

-- When you have entered all the required information, click
+When you have entered all required information, save your input to create the consolidation periods.